Cynth3tik/awesome/README.md

 *   [open-source-labs/SvelteStorm](https://github.com/open-source-labs/SvelteStorm) - SvelteStorm is an open-source IDE with a built-in Debugging window for viewing and debugging your Svelte project in real-time

 *   [nstuyvesant/sveltekit-auth-example](https://github.com/nstuyvesant/sveltekit-auth-example) - SvelteKit Authentication Example

+*   [serge-chat/serge](https://github.com/serge-chat/serge) - A web interface for chatting with Alpaca through llama.cpp.
+Fully dockerized, with an easy to use API.

 *   [hperrin/svelte-material-ui](https://github.com/hperrin/svelte-material-ui) - Svelte Material UI Components